Open Water Swimming at the Quays

 What to bring

-triathlon wetsuit, cap and goggles, if you have them.
+Triathlon wetsuit, cap, shoes (that you don't mind getting wet), a towel and goggles, if you have them.
 Otherwise just swimwear and warm clothes to put on afterwards.

 Food & drink

 Best not to eat before swimming...we will be going kayaking afterwards and then having lunch nearby.
 If you aren't joining us for that, you have the rest of the day to go enjoy a well deserved breakfast somewhere.